 - Make your description of the item as helpful as possible.
 Include information about the condition, the material, the size and any other useful bits.

 - Check out descriptions of other items for guidance.
 What sort of information would you want to know about an item?
 Perhaps if the actual fit is slightly bigger/smaller than the designated size, or maybe how many times the item has been worn?

 ASOS have helpfully created their own guide for both photographing and listing your clothing if you’re stuck for ideas.

 Once you’ve got your description you can set a price and then the item will be listed for up to three months – a period which you can choose to renew at any stage from two weeks before it’s due to finish.

-Pricing your item
+step 3: Pricing your item